hectormz/167L-materials/labs/lab6.md

         from each other and the flask.
 Use the serological pipette to measure your total volume.

-    -   Transfer to a 15*mL* centrifuge tube and collect a small known volume for counting on the hemocytometer.
+    -   Transfer to a 15 mL centrifuge tube and collect a small known volume for counting on the hemocytometer.

-3. Before centrifuging your 15*mL* tubes, remove 200*µL* from each tube to a separately labeled microcentrifuge tube, keeping track of what densities are in each tube.
+3. Before centrifuging your 15 mL tubes, remove 200 µL from each tube to a separately labeled microcentrifuge tube, keeping track of what densities are in each tube.

-4. While you are spinning down your cells, count the cells in your microcentrifuge tubes to determine the total number of cells in each of your 15*mL* tubes.
+4. While you are spinning down your cells, count the cells in your microcentrifuge tubes to determine the total number of cells in each of your 15 mL tubes.

-5. Prepare a 6-well cell culture plate with 3 *mL* of fresh complete medium in each well for your lab next week.
+5. Prepare a 6-well cell culture plate with 3  mL of fresh complete medium in each well for your lab next week.

-6. You may pool your cells from your 15*mL* centrifuge tubes or just use one tube as your source.
+6. You may pool your cells from your 15 mL centrifuge tubes or just use one tube as your source.
 Resuspend your cells in the appropriate amount of medium to make a 1 million *cells/mL* suspension.

-> **7.** In your 12-well plate, seed the top row with 1500
-> *cells/cm*^2^, the bottom row with 5000 cells/cm^2^, then seed the
-> bottom row with 10000 *cells/cm*^2^.
+7. In your 12-well plate, seed the top row with 1500 *cells/cm*^2^, the bottom row with 5000 cells/cm^2^, then seed the bottom row with 10000 *cells/cm*^2^.
 9. Re-plate 1 T25 flask with at least 150,000 cells total.
 10. You may discard your left-over cells by aspirating them.